Martin Margiela: Hermès

 Margiela was named creative director of women's wear at Hermès in 1997.
 The news of an avant-garde designer becoming the head of a conservative and classic French house surprised the industry.
 Though his designs for Hermès didn't resemble the forward-leaning work of his own label, he nonetheless incorporated a deconstructivist philosophy to his work there.
 He pioneered a timeless wardrobe focused on quality and inspired by 1920s sports and leisure clothing.
 Despite initial doubts by fashion critics, he created several understated collections, from loose-fitting masculine tailoring to black crêpe evening dresses that were the height of discreet elegance.
 Among his original designs include a jacket that can be rolled and carried like a bag, coats with removable collars and fastenings, the iconic twice looping strap of the Cape Cod watch, and the losange, a diamond shaped scarf that has become one of Hermès' bestsellers.
 All shows were held at the ultra-luxurious rue St-Honoré Hermès store in Paris.

 In 2003, Margiela stepped down from his role at Hermes to focus on his own label and was succeeded by his former mentor, Jean Paul Gaultier.

 Post-fashion career

 After leaving fashion, Margiela turned to art as a medium of expression.
 He spent two years working with Lafayette Anticipations – Galeries Lafayette Corporate Foundation to create more than 40 art works for his first solo exhibition that debuted in October 2021.
 Among the exhibits included silicon spheres covered in human hair, large-scale paintings of dust particles, and blank spaces that symbolized the idea of an exhibition that is "in flux, unfinished, and in permanent movement."

+In November 2019, Reiner Holzemer directed the documentary Martin Margiela: In His Own Words.
+Co-produced by Aminata and Holzemer (who had previously made a documentary about Dries van Noten), it was called "the definitive study of this elusive, technically gifted designer" in Hollywood Reporter.
+He notably explained his withdrawal from the public eye and his desire to remain a designer, rather than "a creative director who directs his assistants".
+As in most media related to the designer, only Margiela's hands are shown.